kraken175/convert-c/README.md

 # convert-c
-The tool Converts files into the C Array.
+The tool that Converts files into the C Array.

 # Usage:

     convert-c.exe infile

+# Requirements

+1. MinGW Compiler
+2. GNU Make